hoangduytran/blender-manual/manual/animation/armatures/bones/properties/display.rst

 Wireframe
    When enabled, the bone is displayed in wireframe mode regardless of the viewport's shading mode.

+.. _bpy.types.PoseBone.custom_shape_wire_width:

+Wire Width
+   The line thickness of the wireframe for the custom shape.

 .. note::

    - Custom shapes will never be rendered.
 Like regular bones, they are only visible in the 3D Viewport.